-On May 4th Names and Numbers commemorates the Jews who were deported from Oosterparkbuurt.
-Kastanjeplein is commemoration site which is specially decorated so that everyone can symbolically bring a Jewish victim back home step for step.
-They belong to us and to our painful history!
+On May 4th we commemorate with the project Names and Numbers the 2800 Jews who were deported from Oosterparkbuurt.
+Kastanjeplein is commemoration site which is specially decorated so that everyone can symbolically bring a Jewish victim back home step for step, because we think that they belong to us and to our painful history!

 Video: Lucas van Royen

 - video Names and Numbers, singingperformance 2016 , by Jeanette Groenenwoud (10 min)

 - video Names and Numbers, by Ruby Greeve (3 minuten)